MakeSchool-Tutorials/sa-2018-how-the-internet-works/P00-Intro/content.md

 # If You Get Stuck

-"Sometimes, magic is just someone spending more time on something than anyone else might reasonably expect." - Teller (Penn & Teller)

 Getting stuck when coding (and debugging) is a natural part of the programming process.
 If you find yourself stuck on a problem or lost, pause for a moment and take a breath.
 Maybe take a walk.
 Then retrace your steps (in the tutorial, not the walk.)
-Make sure you've follow each step of the tutorial.
-It's easy to make typos or to accidentally skip over important steps.
+Make sure you've followed each step of the tutorial.
+It's easy to make typos or accidentally skip over important steps.